zedexinfo/wp-ai-summarizer/readme.txt

 == Description ==

-The WP AI Summarizer Plugin is a powerful tool that leverages OpenAI to summarize post content and product reviews on your WordPress website.
+The ZX AI Summarizer Plugin is a powerful tool that leverages OpenAI to summarize post content and product reviews on your WordPress website.
 It provides an easy way to generate concise summaries of your content and display them in a meta box in the admin panel.
 Whether you want to summarize blog posts or product reviews, this plugin has you covered.

 https://api.openai.com/v1/engines/text-davinci-002/completions - this is the OPENAI API endpoint used by the plugin to generate summaries.